Muhar Jamsher

-Muhar Jamsher is a village in the Indian state of Punjab.
-It is located around 20 kilometers from the nearest town, Fazilka.
+Muhar Jamsher is a village in Fazilka district in the Indian state of Punjab.
+It is located around 20 kilometers from the nearest city, Fazilka city, the district headquarters.
 Muhar Jamsher is noted for being one of two villages in India that is surrounded by Pakistan on three sides and by a river on the other.
 In February 2014, a road bridge was constructed over Sutlej for the first time to connect Muhar Jamsher with the rest of the Indian mainland.